- Every eligible registered voter in California may vote in every election.

 NOTICE – IF YOU LIVE IN THE CITY OF SANTA MARIA

 The City of Santa Maria has been divided into four voting districts as of 2017.
 Each district will have a representative on the City Council that resides in that district.
-Only the SM City Council member from your district will appear on your ballot.
-All of the City Council Members represent and are available to the entire city of Santa Maria regardless of their designated district.
-The City Council candidates appear on the ballot for the General Election in November.
-The Mayor, District 1 , and District 2 have open seats in 2020.
+Only the SM City Council member from YOUR district will appear on your ballot.

 Look up your voting District by address link: Santa Maria Voting District by address